New twist in Farrell tackle saga as World Rugby launch appeal

 looked to be in the clear after the IJC found mitigating factors from the tackle made he made on Taine Basham, downgrading the offence to a yellow card due to Jamie George assisting in the tackle and diverting Basham into a lower body position.

-But World feel that whilst they respect the process, the decision went against their key priority of player welfare that has become a major talking point in the game of late.
+But feel that whilst they respect the process, the decision went against their key priority of player welfare that has become a major talking point in the game of late.

 Their statement read: “World Rugby fully supports the important role that an independent disciplinary process plays in upholding the integrity and values of the sport, particularly regarding foul play involving head contact.